Yomguithereal/kotatsu/README.md

 Commands:
-  start    Starts a node.js script. serve    Serves a client-side application. monitor  Monitors a terminating node.js script. [not implemented yet] build    Builds your code for production. [not implemented yet]
+  start    Starts a node.js script. serve    Serves a client-side application. run      Run the given node.js script. monitor  Monitors a terminating node.js script. [not implemented yet] build    Builds your code. [not implemented yet]

 Options:
   -c, --config       Optional webpack config that will be merged with kotatsu's one (useful if you